 As a team of social entrepreneurs who want to give back to people in need we all share a common interest in music, dance, and media.
 Even though we all come from different nationalities and live in different countries we all share a common goal.
 Helping these children and giving them a chance to change their life.
 Therefore all of us found some time in our daily life to engage in this project.

-David is one of the initiators of “DANCE for a CHANCE”, he designed the project and pulled together the team.
+David is one of the initiators of "DANCE for a CHANCE", he designed the project and pulled together the team.
 At the moment he is operational managing the project and will be in Cape Town from January to April 2018 to support Amandla Development.
-Using his skills as a digital entrepreneur, he developed the website and is currently producing the documentary videos.
+Using his skills as a digital entrepreneur, he set up the website and is currently producing the documentary videos.

 Besides graduation in Engineering Physics (B.Sc.) and Business Administration (M.Sc.) he has been traveling and living all around the globe working as an entrepreneur and in the modeling industry.
 With a focus on digital entrepreneurship, he is a real all-rounder and uses his skill set to create value on an operational and strategic level.
 He is passionate about purpose-driven businesses and measures success based on how much we help others.

 If you have any questions regarding the project management or want to support the project in any way please feel free to contact David.

 Susi studies "Dance and Social Work" in Potsdam (Berlin) while working in a school as a social worker and dance lecturer.
 She is the reason "DANCE for a CHANCE" started and will take the lead to create and develop social driven dance classes for the children of Philippi.

 Susi works in an elementary school in Berlin, where kids from first until sixth class go to.
 Her tasks in this school are school-social-work, the support of lessons and leading of dance groups.